erikkristiaan/Lines/readme.md

-# Lines
+# Lines 🎨

-Lines is a generative art program which prints random 2D primitives to a blank canvas based on an input source image.
+Lines is a generative art program which reproduces images by drawing random 2D lines to a blank canvas based on an input source image.
+Lines then compares each iteration, only keeping the lines which have a lower [Root-mean-square deviation](https://en.wikipedia.org/wiki/Root-mean-square_deviation).

 <p align="center">
   <img src='https://user-images.githubusercontent.com/8892722/173779269-796cb672-44b0-4cb2-8332-070e9f598ac7.png' width=700>